Rainow Cake Layers:

 Pour in egg whites, and mix on low until just incorporated.
 Mix in the buttermilk in two installments, on a low speed.
-Add in vanilla and oil, and mix at a low speed until fully incorporated.
+Add in oil, and mix at a low speed until fully incorporated.
 Scrape down the sides of the bowl with a spatula, then beat on medium speed for about 30 seconds.
-Gently stir in the sprinkles.

-Divide batter evenly between the prepared cake pans (I find a kitchen scale helpful for this part).
+Divide batter evenly between 5 bowls, and add colors and flavors as described above.
+Transfer into the prepared cake pans (I find a kitchen scale helpful for this part).
 This guarantees your layers will bake to be the same height.
-Sprinkle the skittles over the top and swirl them in with a small knife or offset spatula.
+Swirl the colors together a bit with a small knife or offset spatula.

 Once the layers have fully cooled, the caramelized bits can be trimmed from the sides / top of the cake using a serrated knife if desired.
 Be sure the layers are completely cooled or chilled before trimming.
 If you try to trim the layers while they’re still warm, they will crumble apart.

 2-4 Tablespoons milk